-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies (Internal and External)The Board through the AuditAuditCommittee performs its oversight responsibility of the As they are considered "third parties" or public, the PSE- disclosure rules to protect public interest shall apply.
-As they are considered "third parties" or public, the PSE- disclosure rules to protect public interest shall apply.
-As they are considered "third parties" or public, the PSE- disclosure rules to protect public interest shall apply.
-Securities Dealing Policy of the Company.
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies The Board through the Audit Committee performs its oversight responsibility of the Company's corporate governance processes relating to the independence and performance of its internal and external auditors.
+The Audit Committee Charter lays down the specific duties and responsibilities of the Audit Committee with respect to the Internal and External Auditors and such duties and responsibilities include, among others, the obligation of maintaining the independence and As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
+As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
+As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply. objectivity of the said auditors.
+Internal Auditors are covered by the Securities Dealing Policy of the Company.
 Moreover, its Charter espouses the principle of independence and objectivity.
-The said charter espouses the following: "Internal Auditing" is an independent,
+The said charter espouses the following: "Internal Auditing" is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations; and "Internal Audit Group" is a staff organization

-F

-objective assurance

-and consulting activity

-designed to add value

-and improve an

-organization's

-operations; and

-"Internal Audit Group"

-is a staff organization

-and functions in an

-advisory capacity; it

-exercises no direct

-authority over the

-operating activities or
+and functions in an advisory capacity; it exercises no direct authority over the operating activities or

 functions it reviews.

-junctions it reviews.

 As to its External

 Auditor, the Company

 is guided by the

 current ethical

 standards in the

 engagement of the

 services of such editors

 and does not engage

 the same to render

 non-audit services if

--
+such services may

 create threats to the

 auditor's

 independence.